CHAPTER 7. COUNTY COMMISSIONS AND OFFICERS.

 (b) The county commission shall transmit to any resident of

-the county requesting the same a copy of the published statement
+the county requesting a copy of the published statement for the

-for the fiscal year designated, supplemented by a list of the names
+fiscal year designated, supplemented by a list of the names of each

-of each firm, corporation and person who received less than fifty
+firm, corporation and person who received less than $50 from any

 (c) If a county commission willfully fails or refuses to

-of a misdemeanor and, upon conviction thereof, shall be fined not
+misdemeanor and, upon conviction thereof, shall be fined not less

-evidence thereof to the grand jury if in session, and if not in
+thereof to the grand jury if in session, and if not in session, the

-magistrate against any offender, and cause the failure or refusal
+before a magistrate against any offender, and cause the failure or

 (d) Where in subsections (a) and (b), salaries, receipts and